sitemap

 FY2050 Targets

-We in JSR Group will continue working actively toward our aim of “net-zero” GHG emissions by FY2050.
+JSR Group will continue working actively toward our aim of “net-zero” GHG emissions by 2050.
+See ESG Data for details on calculation methods and compliance criteria, as well as performance over time.

 FY2030 Intermediate Targets

-Globally, we are taking measures to conserve energy and switch to renewable energy, with the aim to reach GHG emissions that are 30% or more lower in FY2030 than they were in FY2020.
-We are also challenging ourselves to implement innovative energy technologies and promoting the development of eco-friendly businesses and products to help shape a low-carbon, recycling society*5.
+Globally, we are taking measures to conserve energy and switch to renewable energy, with the aim to reach GHG emissions that are 30% lower in FY2030 than they were in FY2020.
+We are also challenging ourselves to implement innovative energy technologies and advancing eco-friendly businesses and products to help shape a low-carbon, recycling society.

 GHG Emissions Reduction Image